IEA-Paris/PPIAS/content/articles/hommage-serge-moscovici/MOSCO_2016_21_what-and-why-questions-in-social-representations-securing-moscovicis-legacy.md

 In this essay I suggest that a complementary and potentially more productive research question starts with why?
 What invites an answer based data and facts; why invites an answer starting with because – the beginnings of an explanation.
 And with because comes the opening of a possible contribution to the understanding processes and of linking representations to other concepts.

-<Youtube yt="P6lKMdJSKeE" caption="What and why questions in social representations: securing Moscovici’s legacy" start="false" stop="false"></Youtube>
+<Youtube yt="P6lKMdJSKeE" caption="What and why questions in social representations: securing Moscovici s legacy" start="false" stop="false"></Youtube>